-Hoya carnosa 'Compacta' is an excellent houseplant choice.
+Hoya carnosa 'Compacta' is an excellent choice for a houseplant.
 It has a climbing or trailing growth habit, unique curling leaves, and striking blooms.
 This plant is easy to care for and grows very slowly, making it a perfect addition to any indoor garden.

 Scientific Name